Top Tips for Library Search

 To change the date field, you can type over the existing dates.
 You must click Refine for the change to occur.

 You can lock your changes so they persist even when you change your search terms.
 Hover over the Active Filter and click the lock icon on the left.

 To learn more about how Library Search can make researching easier, attend the hands-on Moving Beyond Google for Business Research workshop.
 You may also choose to Ask a Business Librarian.

 Library Study Room Reservation Etiquette

-- Please be considerate of others needs and only book one room for two hours for your group per day, leaving other rooms at other times available for your fellow students.
+- Please be considerate of others needs and only book the study room if you know you will be utilizing it, leaving other times available for your fellow students.

 - If you have reserved a study room and then decide not to use it or leave at least 30 minutes prior to your ending time, please cancel your reservation ASAP.
 Even if it is past the start time, cancelling will open it up for others to see.
 You are considered a “no show” if the room is not occupied within 15 minutes after the start time.